The Kindness Patrol is a yearly event designed to encourage kids to deliver random acts of kindness to members of the

-The 2017 Kindness Patrol took place on May 28th, 2017 at Stanley Park in Vancouver, BC.
+The most recent Kindness Patrol took place on May 28th, 2017 at Stanley Park in Vancouver, BC.
 We met at Second Beach and swarmed the area with kindness to surprised and grateful pedestrians, bicyclists and park-goers.

 Click here to learn how.